5 Ways to Fight Racism and Xenophobia

 1. Celebrate other cultures

-Stigmatization is cruel and counterproductive.
-Stand up for cultural diversity in your community by supporting local businesses run by immigrants.
-Read your kids stories that celebrate different cultures.
+Stand up for cultural diversity and inclusion by supporting local businesses run by immigrants.
 Try foods and recipes from a range of culinary traditions.
-Watch films from other countries with your children.
+Watch films from other countries with your kids and read them stories that celebrate diversity.

 2. Call out bigotry and hate speech